Zapper-fi/protocol/docs/api-intro/app-balances.md

 ---

 ### `AppBalance`

 Returns indexed DeFi or other app balances for an account address on a set of networks (and optionally, for a set of app slugs)

-### Sandbox

-<ApolloSandboxComponent
-  query={appBalancesQuery}
-  variables={appBalancesVars}
-/>

 :::note

-Smart accounts accounts like Maker’s `DSProxy` are automatically included in the balance response as part of an “implicit” bundle.
+Smart accounts accounts like Maker's `DSProxy` are automatically included in the balance response as part of an "implicit" bundle.

 Typically, a single transaction generates multiple timeline events: one for each wallet impacted by the transaction and one for the associated application, if any.